nguyenan11/personal-website/README.md

-# PersonalWebsite-AnNguyen
+# An Nguyen's Personal Website

+* Improved version from web-development repo

 Click on this [link](http://an-nguyen-11.herokuapp.com/) to view site on Heroku

-## Assignment components
+## Website components

 #### Landing page